|On this page||

 When rendering a node, Houdini will render all input nodes first.

-By default, Houdini will render all frames in the input nodes before rendering any frames of the rendering node.
+By default, Houdini will render all frames in the input nodes before rendering any frames of the rendering node, in the command line render.
 That is, if Node B depends on Node A, all frames of Node A are rendered before any frames of Node B (A1, A2, …, An, B1, B2, …, Bn).
 You can instead interleave dependencies (A1, B1, A2, B2, …, An, Bn) using the

 -I option of render.